Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Introduction

-Skyfall-GS is the first method synthesizing immersive, free-flight navigable 3D urban scenes without fixed-domain training on 3D data.
-Skyfall-GS operates on readily available satellite imagery as the only input, then hallucinates realistic aerial-view appearances and maintains a strong satellite-to-ground 3D consistency.
-Moreover, Skyfall-GS supports real-time and interactive rendering, as we design our framework to produce GS results without sophisticated data structures.
+Skyfall-GS is a novel hybrid framework that synthesizes immersive 3D urban scenes by combining satellite reconstruction with diffusion refinement, eliminating the need for fixed-domain training on 3D data.
+Skyfall-GS operates on readily available satellite imagery as the only input, then synthesizes realistic aerial-view appearances and maintains a strong satellite-to-ground 3D consistency.
+Moreover, Skyfall-GS supports real-time and interactive rendering.
 Through experiments on diverse environments, we show that Skyfall-GS has better generalization and robustness compared to state-of-the-art methods.
-Our ablation shows that each of our designs improves the perceptual plausibility and semantic consistency.
+Our ablation study shows that each component improves perceptual plausibility and semantic consistency.
 Skyfall-GS paves the way for scalable 3D urban virtual scene creation, enabling applications in virtual entertainment, simulation, and robotics.